bjwealthy/Backend-in-Node-And-Database/README.md

-# graphql-express-postgres-server
+# Express-Postgres-Knex-server
-Express server with Graphql and  Postgres with Knex
+Express server with Postgres and Knex